pranavpandey/pranavpandey.github.io/README.md

   The URL to your live site is listed in the output.

-In case of any issue, please follow official guidelines [here](https://www.polymer-project.org/1.0/start/toolbox/deploy).
+In case of any issue, please follow the official guidelines [here](https://www.polymer-project.org/1.0/start/toolbox/deploy).

 ---